This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 - Pound the chicken cutlets with a meat tenderizer until they are about 1/4″ thin.
 This will help to cook the chicken evenly and thoroughly.
 If you don’t have chicken cutlets, you can also butterfly chicken breasts.
 (To make butterflying the chicken easier, you can place the chicken breasts in the freezer for 15 minutes)

 - Cook on medium-high temperature.
-If you cook on a higher temperature, this may burn the breading on the chicken before the chicken has been cooked through.
+If you cook at a higher temperature, this may burn the breading on the chicken before the chicken has been cooked through.

 - Use a pan that cooks evenly and is non-stick.
 You don’t want the breading to stick to the skillet.
 Something like the Mealthy Frying Pan is a great option.